tnomedialab/dash-srd.js/README.md

 the legacy content which is also the fallback layer of the dash-srd.js player.
 Having such legacy content enables backward compatibility of the MPD regarding non-SRD aware DASH players.
-And the second is that the audio of the fallback layer is not multiplexed.

-**TOASK ?**
-This will be in the second AdaptationSet of the manifest file.
+And the second is that if the fallbacklayer has non-multiplexed audio, the audio will be in the second AdaptationSet of the manifest file.

 ## License
 Please view the license in the LICENSE.md file.